 Dr Philippa Gray

-Dr Khine Myat
+Dr Khine Myat (Registrar)

 MBBS, Dip.
 Child Health Dr Khine Myat graduated from the University of Yangon in 2008.
 Originally from Myanmar, she moved to Australia 8 years ago.
 Khine worked at Sir Charles Gairdner Hospital for 4 years, rotating between different medical specialties.
 She holds a Diploma in Child Health and a Certificate of Skin Cancer Medicine.
 Khine enjoys all areas of General Practice and has a special interest in preventive medicine, aged care, chronic disease management and women’s health.
 In addition to English, she speaks Burmese.